How do I qualify to become a Peer Tutor? What do I need to submit?

 The Peer Tutoring Coordinator is never available at the same time I am; how do I make contact?

-The Peer Tutoring Coordinator is available to see students on a drop in basis between 8:30am - 3:00pm,
+The Peer Tutoring Coordinator is available to respond to email messages between 8:30am - 3:00pm.

 The Learner is expressing frustration and anxiety regarding his/her course/program.
 What can I do as the Peer Tutor to help?